SmartProbiotics/IterQC/Readme.md

-# Codes and Datasets of $kPEX$ for Maximum  k-Plex Searching.
+# Codes and Datasets of $IterQC$ for Maximum Quasi Clique Searching.

 Quick start:
 ```shell